surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 comb filter will work purely as a delay unit (with sub-sample precision).
 This can be used together with the other filter unit along with filter block feedback to provide interesting options.
-The "Winds/Clarinet" and " Plucks/Simple Waveguide" presets showcase how this ability can be used for simple physical modeling.
+The "Winds/Clarinet" and " Plucks/Simple Waveguide" patches showcase how this ability can be used for simple physical modeling.
 They only use the oscillator section to ignite the sound, the rest is in the filter block.